Invariance of immersed Floer cohomology under Lagrangian surgery: Lagrangian surgery

-To obtain the relative spin structure on the surgery $L_\eps$ we take the cover on the surgery with a single additional open set on the handle $U_0 := H_\eps$ with no triple intersections.
-The relative spin structure is defined by transition maps near the handle $ g_{0\alpha} = g_{0\beta} = \on{Id} . $
+such that the following relative cocycle condition holds: To obtain the relative spin structure on the surgery $L_\eps$ we take the cover on the surgery with a single additional open set on the handle $U_0 := H_\eps$ with no triple intersections.
+The relative spin structure is defined by transition maps near the handle $ \ti{g}_{0\alpha} = \ti{g}_{0\beta} = \on{Id} . $